Join First Generation Harvard Alumni!

 First Gen and Low Income Student Advocate

 The Freshman Dean's Office has hired a Student Advocate for the 2017-18 academic year to advise and support first generation and low income students during their first year.
-Stay tuned for the announcement from the Freshmen Dean's Office.
-For more information, contact Jasmine Waddell here.
+Please welcome Sa-Kiera Hudson, a freshman proctor in Matthews and a 4th year PhD student in social psychology.
+More information from the Freshman Dean's office is available here.

 Follow the Conversation